Tramadol Not Working? CYP2D6 Genetics May Be Why

 CYP2D6 Poor Metabolizers and Tramadol

-Approximately 5 to 10% of people of European descent are CYP2D6 poor metabolizers.
+Depending on population, up to about 5% of people are CYP2D6 poor metabolizers.
 They carry two non-functional CYP2D6 alleles, meaning the enzyme is essentially absent.
 For these individuals, tramadol produces minimal opioid-type pain relief at any dose.

 If you have experienced symptoms of CYP2D6 poor metabolizer status — medications that seem weaker than expected, requiring higher doses for the same effect, or unexplained treatment failures — the same genotype that explains tramadol non-response likely explains those other experiences as well.